onflow/flow-go/model/flow/sealing_segment.md

 * As the service events are order-sensitive, we need to process the seals in the correct order, which is by increasing height of the sealed block.
 The seals don't contain the block's height information, hence we need to resolve the block.

-**Extended history to check for duplicated collection guarantees in blocks** is required by nodes _validate_ block payloads (e.g. consensus nodes).
+**Extended history to check for duplicated collection guarantees in blocks** is required by nodes that _validate_ block payloads (e.g. consensus nodes).
 Also Access Nodes require these blocks.
 Collections expire after `flow.DefaultTransactionExpiry` blocks.
 Hence, we desire a history of `flow.DefaultTransactionExpiry` blocks.
 However, there is the edge case of a recent spork (or genesis), where the history is simply less that `flow.DefaultTransactionExpiry`.